 What’s the current situation?

 Authorities have ordered some 36 million vaccine doses from Pfizer/BioNTech, Moderna, AstraZeneca, Curevac and Novavax for the population of 8.6 million people.
-So far, two have been approved and rolled out in the country: Pfizer/BioNTech and Moderna.
-Johnson & Johnson’s single-dose vaccine has been approved but not ordered by the FOPH.
+So far, two have been approved and rolled out: Pfizer/BioNTech and Moderna, both of which have also been approved for use on teenagers aged 12 and older.
+Johnson & Johnson’s single-dose vaccine has also been approved, and 150,000 doses ordered.